GlucoWise: When a Blood Report Scares You Into Building a Full-Stack App

 Personalized Everything

-Everyone's glucose targets are different.
-Mine are different from yours.
-So GlucoWise lets you set custom target ranges for:
+Everyone's glucose targets are different, so GlucoWise lets you set your own custom ranges for:

-The app uses these targets to tell you when a reading is in range or when something's off.
-No generic "normal is 70-100" nonsense.
-Your targets, your context.
+The app uses those targets to tell you when a reading is in range or when something's off, rather than holding everyone to some one-size-fits-all "normal is 70-100" band that may not apply to you.

-You can also choose between metric and imperial units, pick your preferred glucose unit (mg/dL or mmol/L), and toggle dark mode.
-Because it's 2025.
+You can also switch between metric and imperial units, pick your preferred glucose unit (mg/dL or mmol/L), and turn on dark mode if that's how you like to read at night.

 The Data Nerd Section